LarissaRickler/rl-min-time-flight/README.md

 ## Optional

 To use the Jupiter notebooks in the example folder, iJulia must be installed in addition to Jupiter Notebook.
-To do this, go to the package manager in Julia again with ```]``` and write ```add iJulia```.
+To do this, go to the package manager in Julia again with ```]``` and write ```add IJulia```.
 Now Jupiter Notebook should be able to run the Julia examples.